liferay/liferay-docs/userGuide/en/chapters/19-advanced-portal-operation.markdown

 ### Preparing for an Upgrade [](id=preparing-for-an-upgrade-liferay-portal-6-2-user-guide-18-en)

+Before you begin upgrading Liferay to a new version, consider your current Liferay installation.
+If you're running Liferay EE, is it patched to the most recent Service Pack level?
+If not, refer to the section on Patching Liferay before you upgrade; the upgrade process is designed to occur on a fully patched Liferay.
+If you're running Liferay CE, make sure you have the latest GA release.

-The first thing you need to do is size up your situation.
-You can do this by asking yourself a few questions from the chart below.
+Now that Liferay is updated to the latest release of its current version, the first upgrade task is to size up your situation.
+Do this by asking yourself a few questions from the chart below.
 First: What version of Liferay was the first version you installed?
 If it was 6.0 or 6.1, there are fewer steps, because you won't have to worry about migrating your permission algorithm.
 If, however, you never upgraded to permissions algorithm 6 or you're still running a 5.x Liferay, you need to migrate to algorithm 6 before attempting to upgrade to Liferay 6.2.